STORYMIRROR

 All swore by the glistening Excalibur

-Rest of the Mer-King's from surrounding reefs
+Rest of the Mer-King’s from the surrounding reefs

 To extricate the shining Excalibur